MichaelTanji/Intelligence_Reading_List/Reading_List.md

 ***[The Code Breakers](https://www.amazon.com/gp/product/0684831309/ref=as_li_tl?ie=UTF8&tag=hafofthespe-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0684831309&linkId=14a437184ddf32fea222e1b468e64807)***
 Kahn, David

+Less an emphasis on NSA and its counterparts around the world, and much more a history of cryptography and the role it has played in political/military events throughout the ages.

 ***[The Puzzle Palace](https://www.amazon.com/gp/product/0140067485/ref=as_li_tl?ie=UTF8&tag=hafofthespe-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0140067485&linkId=9bcfcebc87959e7b61832250d5da01c2)***
 Bamford, James

 The NSA, decades out of the Washington DC 'closet', is still described as "super secret."
 This is the book, written by one of its (former) own, that first lifted that veil of secrecy.
+A grundbreaking and somewhat scandelous work when it came out, it remains one of the best sources about the organizations and its inner workings during the peak of the cold war and, arguably, its power until the "age of information" began.

 ***[Body of Secrets](https://www.amazon.com/gp/product/0385499086/ref=as_li_tl?ie=UTF8&tag=hafofthespe-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0385499086&linkId=20720aa840b0e21afd4059c2e00b7f42)***
 Bamford, James